Daniel P Carver

 Management, Forest Service, National Park Service, and U.S. Fish and Wildlife Service Wilderness

-- My recipe for Ambassadorial Breakfast Gravel is included within this text.
+- My recipe for Ambassadorial Breakfast Gravel is in this text.

 - Contributed to two professional peer-reviewed reports submitted to the Colorado Historical Society; Principal Investigator: Dr. Jared Beeton.